atc1441/TCSintercomArduino/README.md

 ### OnlySendOneBell: Send one call command to a defined serial number, see video demo.

+### SendCallToSpecificSerialNr: You can simply enter the serial nr. you want to call via "normal" numbers and it will calculate the cmd for you.

 ### TCSparserUNO: use external comparator on Interrupt pin D2, can be used with TCS software

 ### TCSparserUNOMitCOMP: use internal comparator of Arduino UNO on pin D6 and D7, can be used with TCS software.